 What is the Work Environment?

 A blood bank technician will work directly under the supervision of a medical laboratory technologist.
 They prepare blood and plasma for transfusions and keep accurate records of all the blood stored, and its purpose.

 The average salary for a blood bank technician is about $59,500 per year.
 If you choose to further your education and seek a supervisory role, that salary may become closer to $80,000.

-A haematologist’s entire career is based around blood research.
+A haematologist’s entire career is based on blood research.
 Unlike regular lab technicians, haematologists typically work in specialized hospital departments.
 They help to analyze blood results, seek out irregularities, and carry out important medical research.

-While being crucial to future research and diagnosis, they also help to care for patients who have conditions of the blood and/or organs.
+While being crucial to future research and diagnosis, they also help to care for patients who have conditions of the blood and organs.
 While most of their time is spent in a lab, they do work with patients face-to-face.

 Do I Need an Advanced Degree?

 To become a haematologist, you either need to be a clinical scientist or biomedical scientist.
 An accredited degree is necessary, as there is no outside training program for this career.

 In addition to initial schooling, which may take several years, training to become a haematologist is ongoing throughout the career.
 With new technologies and research advancements happening all the time, it’s imperative for a haematologist to stay up to date with the latest findings and research methods.

 Most of what a haematologist can expect throughout their career is consistent research.
 Many of these professionals write peer-reviewed journals or submit research for universities, etc. Some choose to find a specialty within the field, focusing on one area of blood research.